Collaborative Group: Composed Image Retrieval via Consensus Learning from Noisy Annotations: Introduction

-To ensure that the compositors possess distinct knowledge, we differentiate them in two ways: $\bullet$~Motivated by the finding \cite{lin2017feature,miech2021thinking} that the image features of high-resolution are semantically weak, while the image features of low-resolution are semantically strong, we first employ two image-text compositors at different depths of the same image encoder, (\ie, block3 and block4 of the ResNet \cite{he2016deep}).
-The former focuses more on detailed change like ``has a purple star pattern'', while the latter emphasizes more overall change such as ``is modern and fashional''. $\bullet$~Unlike the image-text compositor that uses relative caption to describe \textbf{what should change} on the reference image, we devise the text-image compositor to capture the textual cues based on text-to-image retrieval, where the reference image implies \textbf{what should preserve}.
-Specifically, we denote the reference image feature as $\bm{f_r}$, the text feature as $\bm{f_s}$, and the composed feature as $\bm{\hat{g}}$.
-The image-text compositors primarily devised by previous works \cite{vo2019composing,chen2020image,lee2021cosmo,wen2021comprehensive} are in the residual form of $\bm{\hat{g}_{IT}} = \bm{f_r} + comp(\bm{f_r},\bm{f_s})$, where $comp$ represents a function to fuse $\bm{f_r}$ and $\bm{f_s}$.
-The proposed text-image compositors are in the form of $\bm{\hat{g}_{TI}} = \bm{f_s} + comp(\bm{f_s},\bm{f_r})$ for capturing the textual cues of the query.
-We incorporate two symmetric text-image compositors at the same depths of the image encoder as image-text compositors.
-These four compositors share the same image and text encoders but exhibit distinct feature representations based on their respective knowledge.
-They collaboratively make decisions during evaluation to mitigate the individual biases learned on noisy triplets, which enhances the language-guided image retrieval performance.
+Css-Net ensures that the compositors possess distinct knowledge in two ways: $\bullet$~Motivated by the finding\!~\citep{lin2017feature,miech2021thinking} that the image features of high-resolution are semantically weak, while the image features of low-resolution are semantically strong, we employ two image-text compositors at different depths of the same image encoder, (\ie, block3 and block4 of the ResNet\!~\citep{he2016deep}).
+The former focuses more on detailed change like ``has a purple star pattern'', while the latter emphasizes more overall change such as ``is modern and fashional''. $\bullet$~Unlike the image-text compositor that uses relative caption to describe \textbf{what to change} on the reference image, we devise the text-image compositor to capture the textual cues based on text-to-image retrieval, where the reference image implies \textbf{what to preserve} for the referenece image.
+See details in Sec.\!~\ref{subsec:overview}.
+To minimize the negative impact of triplet ambiguity during training, we impose a KL loss between two image-text compositors.
+The KL loss promotes two compositors to learn from each other and reach a consensus, which is similar to supervision from peers in a group, as it helps each compositor to reduce its own bias and thus avoids overfitting to the annotated target image.